qwd/dev-site/docs/_en/resource/error-code.md

 - Check that your security restrictions are reasonable
 - If the request was not sent by you, consider that your credentials may have been compromised

-### ERROR HOST
+### INVALID HOST

 `HTTP response status code: 403`

-Request denied due to incorrect Host and credentials being used.
-For example, send free subscription credential to a standard subscription service and vice versa.
+Request denied due to invalid API Host, please view your API Host in [Console Setting](https://console.qweather.com/setting/) and replace to it.
+Learn more about [Create API Request](/en/docs/configuration/api-config/).

 ### ACCOUNT SUSPENSION

 `HTTP response status code: 403`

 Request denied due to user account suspension.
-Learn more about [Account Suspension](https://dev.qweather.com/docs/account/suspension/).
+Learn more about [Account Suspension](/en/docs/account/suspension/).

 ### FORBIDDEN